 According to Harvard’s Growth Lab, the next decade will see Vietnam become one of the world’s five fastest growing countries, alongside China and India.

-Let us take a look at some of the best sectors for investment in Vietnam in 2019.
+Let us take a look at some of the best sectors for investment in Vietnam in 2022 and 2023.

 High-end and Luxury Hotels

-In 2016, the tourism revenue of Vietnam reached US$9.3 billion.
-It is also estimated that the number will double by 2027.
-Though accommodation businesses in tourism and hospitality industry are flourishing in Vietnam, those high-end and luxury hotel sectors, particularly 4 or 5-star hotels are still untapped in the country.
+Before the pandemic, Vietnam’s tourism revenue reached USD 10.8 billion.
+Reports estimate that 2024’s revenue would surpass this number, reaching over USD 13 billion in 2026.
+Though accommodation businesses in tourism and hospitality industry are flourishing in Vietnam, the high-end and luxury hotel sector, particularly 4 or 5-star hotels, are still untapped in the country.
 Therefore, these upscale tourism accommodations present a huge investment potential.

 Preferred ways to get started in this untapped sector is via joint ventures and partnerships in major cities such as Hanoi and Ho Chi Minh City, where the highest number of tourists are recorded.

-In Vietnam, the luxury hotels are mainly prevailed by huge international brands such as Accorhotels, InterContinental Group and Hilton Group.
+In Vietnam, the luxury hotels are mainly dominated by well-established international brands such as Accorhotels, InterContinental Group and Hilton Group.
 Thus, joint ventures and partnerships with local developers are the best options for foreign investors to get into the scene.